awsdocs/amazon-rds-user-guide/doc_source/USER_Monitoring.OS.md

 #### AWS CLI<a name="USER_Monitoring.OS.Enabling.Procedure.CLI"></a>

-To enable Enhanced Monitoring using the AWS CLI, in the following commands, set the `--monitoring-interval` option to a value other than `0` and set the `--monitoring-role-arn` option to the role you created in [Before You Begin](#USER_Monitoring.OS.Enabling.Prerequisites)\.
+To enable Enhanced Monitoring using the AWS CLI, in the following commands, set the `--monitoring-interval` option to a value other than `0` and set the `--monitoring-role-arn` option to the role you created in [Before you begin](#USER_Monitoring.OS.Enabling.Prerequisites)\.
 + [create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html)
 + [create\-db\-instance\-read\-replica](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html)
 + [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html)